-A provider would only be paid for more than 1 evaluation and management visit if there were 2 separate and distinct visits on the same day (see Example 4 under the Separately Billable Services section above).
+A provider would only be paid for more than 1 evaluation and management visit if there were 2 separate and distinct visits on the same day (see Example 4 in Separately Billable Services).

 Scheduling back-to-back appointments doesn't meet the criteria for using modifier -25.
-See the Using billing code modifier -25 payment policy section of this chapter for more information.
+See Using billing code modifier -25 in this chapter for more information.